 In general, bandwidth is the rate at which data travels to and fro from your computer.
 In other words, bandwidth is the range covered for data transmission between an upper range and lower range.
 Bandwidth is usually controlled by your Internet Service Provider (ISP).
-However, there exists some settings in Windows, by configuring which you limit the reservable bandwidth for your system.
+However, there exist some settings in Windows, by configuring which you limit the reservable bandwidth for your system.

 Limit Reservable Bandwidth Setting in Windows 11/10